Masterpiece Stories

 Masterpiece Story: The Metlac Ravine by José María Velasco

-The Metlac Ravine is like a huge postcard sent in the past that captures the monumental nature of the southern, coastal state of Mexico-Veracruz and the speeding modernization of the country that took place in the second part of the 19th century.
+The painting The Metlac Ravine looks just like a huge postcard from the past.
+It captures the monumental nature of the southern, coastal state of Mexico-Veracruz and the speeding modernization of the country that took place in the second part of the 19th century.

-José María Velasco Gómez (1840-1912) is the most famous landscape painter in Mexico and renowned documentalist of the flora and fauna of this country.
+José María Velasco Gómez (1840-1912) was the most famous landscape painter in Mexico and a renowned documentalist of the flora and fauna of this country.
 This particular painting showcases his fascination with the vast natural richness and diversity of Mexico.
 He used it in his art to celebrate the national identity and patriotism of a fairly young republic (Mexico became an independent state in 1821).
 This work also presents the early industrialization that Mexico went through during the author’s lifetime.
-The theme of the Metlac river is obvious.
-The imminent future, symbolized by the train, painted in the right hand corner, overtakes the nature, cuts the scenery and moves towards the viewer with a whoosh.
+The theme of the Metlac River is obvious.
+The imminent future, symbolized by the train, painted in the right-hand corner, overtakes nature, cuts the scenery, and moves towards the viewer with a whoosh.

 José María Velasco, The Metlac Ravine, 1893, Museo Nacional de Arte, Mexico City, Mexico.
 Detail.